jayednahain/Shooping-App/README.md

 # side drawer
 ## side drawer will help to navigate different screen
 - #drawer1.1 - create drawer widget
-- #drawer1.2 setting up route for product order screen
+- #drawer1.2 setting up a route for product order screen
-- #drawer1.3 adding items to drawer
+- #drawer1.3 Adding items to the drawer

+# 483
+Using a snacks bar when we add products to the cart
+- if we click on a single product.
+- that means we have to work on single-product widget
+- (snacksBar1.1) - Scaffold.of(context) Stablish a connection to nearest scaffold widget
+  - the current widget productItem.dart does not have an ant scaffold widget
+    - so the nearest scaffold is product ProductOverViewScreen
+      - Why Scaffold widget?
+        - because the scaffold controls the whole page
+- (snacksBar1.2) - define snack bar action what happens if we click undo on a snack bar
+- (snacksBar1.3) - create a method on cart provider for undo !
+  - this method will work for
+    - if the current product amount is 1 -> if will remove the entire product item from the cart
+    - if current product amount is more then 1 -> it will decrement the product amount

 # Dart language Functions